score-p/scorep_jupyter_kernel_python/README.md

 The kernel is still under development.
 The following is on the agenda:

- - add tensorflow backend for serialization to support tf
+ - Check alternative Python implementations (Stackless/PyPy) for better serialization support
+ - Performance data visualizations

 PRs are welcome.